-73. Whenever any matter arises which involves, or is thought to involve, irregularities involving the finances, property or functions of the Board, the Chief Executive Officer shall be informed immediately.
+- 70. The Finance Officer shall ensure that the Board's annual accounts are completed in accordance with statutory requirements as soon as possible after the end of the financial year and shall present the accounts and any accompanying report to the Board by 30 June. - 71.
+The Finance Officer shall ensure that arrangements are made for the annual external audit in accordance with statutory requirements and that the auditor is supplied with all necessary information to carry out the audit.
+The Finance Officer shall bring to the attention of the Executive Committee any significant correspondence or report from the auditor (internal or external). - 72.
+The accounts will be signed by the Chairman. - 73.
+Whenever any matter arises which involves, or is thought to involve, irregularities involving the finances, property or functions of the Board, the Chief Executive Officer shall be informed immediately.
 The Chief Executive Officer shall inform the Chairman of the Board.
 The Chief Executive Officer shall investigate immediately and decide whether the investigation may be conducted internally (if there is no possibility of a crime having been committed) or reported to the police (if there is a possibility that a crime has been committed).
+The Chief Executive shall also inform any relevant external bodies, e.g. DEFRA, in accordance with contractual requirements.
 The Chief Executive Officer must report the outcome of his/her investigation to the Executive Committee.
 If appropriate, the matter may be dealt with under the Board's Disciplinary Procedures.

-Security Procedure
+Security Procedures

-74. All cash and cheques shall be held securely and in accordance with the limits set in the Board's insurance policy.
-Officers carrying out banking should vary the day and time of their visits to the bank.

-75. The security of the Board's computer system will be managed via controlled access, password procedures, protective software and back-up procedures under the advice of the Board's IT suppliers.

-76. Financial information (in paper or electronic form) shall be retained for seven years including the current year, unless a longer term is required in regard to a specific grant or contract.
+- 74. All cash and cheques shall be held securely and in accordance with the limits set in the Board's insurance policy.
+Officers carrying out banking should vary the day and time of their visits to the bank. - 75.
+The security of the Board's computer system will be managed via controlled access, password procedures, protective software and back-up procedures under the advice of the Board's IT suppliers. - 76.
+Financial information (in paper or electronic form) shall be retained for seven years including the current year unless a longer term is required to satisfy the terms of a specific grant or contract.